 Wells Cathedral is open from 7am-7pm (6pm Oct-Mar)

-A trip to the Bishop’s Palace will have you step back to the Medieval age.
+A trip to the Bishop’s Palace will make you feel as though you have stepped back to the Medieval Age.

-It has been home to the Bishops of Bath and Wells for over 800 years and a trip here will let you see how bishops during medieval age used buildings to demonstrate their political power.
+It has been home to the Bishops of Bath and Wells for over 800 years and a trip here will let you see how bishops during the Medieval Age used buildings to demonstrate their political power.

-When you cross the drawbridge and walk past the pictureque moat, you can’t help but feel like you’ve entered a different place and time.
+When you cross the drawbridge and walk past the picturesque moat, you can’t help but feel like you’ve entered a different place and time.

 Inside the palace, you will find detailed architecture and can imagine what it would have been like to entertain in these grand spaces.